Cost of living

 Financial requirements for your visa

 In order to receive a student visa, you must show you have the financial means to study in Australia, including your travel expenses, your first year of course fees and $19,830 living costs for 12 months.
-If family are traveling with you, you will also have to show:
+If family are travelling with you, you will also have to show:

 - Partner or spouse: $6,940 extra